MaanasPeri23/Happy-News/README.md

 Third-party Library Integration: Knowledge of integrating and using third-party libraries to enhance app functionality.
 Modular Design: Understanding of modular design principles and separating concerns in code organization.
 Natural Language Processing: Basic understanding of natural language processing techniques, such as sentiment analysis, using Apple's NaturalLanguage framework.
+App Store Connect: Understanding of how to deploy applications and add users to the beta testing pool.
+Looking forward to extracting deeper insights from my user activity.

 Getting Started
 To run the Gumba Project on your local machine, follow these steps: